yochaigal/cairn/resources/monsters/giant-draco.md

 6 HP, 14 STR, 14 DEX, 5 WIL, bite (d10)

 - Tall, carnivorous lizards that glide in the air on flaps of skin.
-- Wait atop tall natural formation to swing down and surprise their unsuspecting targets.
+- Wait atop tall natural formations to swing down and surprise their unsuspecting targets.